Top of Page

 What it’s about

 M. Hulot (Tati), a Parisian bewildered by modern technology, spends one hectic morning attempting to keep an appointment with M. Giffard (Montant) in a towering, ultra-modern office building filled with automaton-like workers.
-Meanwhile, a group of American tourists including Barbara (Dennek) disembark at Orly airport and take a bus to their hotel.
-He and she eventually meet in the hustle and bustle of a glitzy, shimmering new supper club once Hulot has navigated the whirring, humming cityscape that entraps him.
+Meanwhile, a group of American tourists, including starry-eyed young Barbara (Dennek), disembarks at Orly Airport and takes a bus to their hotel.
+He and she eventually meet in the hustle and bustle of a glitzy, shimmering new supper club, once Hulot has navigated the whirring, humming cityscape that entraps him.

 Why we love it

-Preceded almost ten years earlier by “Mon Oncle,” this marvelous French comedy continues the misadventures of Tati's Chaplin-esque everyman, M. Hulot.
-The most dazzling and technically accomplished of his films, “Playtime” is a light satire on the mesmerizing and disorienting effects of technology.
-Filmed in 70mm on a vast set — an extant metropolis that Parisians dubbed “Tati-ville” — “Playtime” is a jaw-dropping spectacle that certainly reflects the director's wistful regard for simpler times.
-Still, the carnival-like sequence in the nightclub and the symphonic traffic jam that close the film feel warm, fun, and somehow exquisitely human.
+Preceded almost ten years earlier by “Mon Oncle,” this marvelous French comedy continues the misadventures of Tati’s Chaplinesque everyman, M. Hulot.
+The most dazzling and technically accomplished of his films, “Playtime” is a light satire on the mesmerizing and disorienting effects of technology and the modern world.
+Filmed in 70mm on a vast set — an extant metropolis that Parisians dubbed “Tati-ville”.
+“Playtime” is a jaw-dropping spectacle reflecting the director’s wistful regard for simpler times.
+That inspired, carnival-like sequence in the nightclub is not to be missed!

 Jacques Tati, Barbara Dennek, Georges Montant Jacques Tati